zhannamatuzak/lizard-my-pet/README.md

 ### Features for Future Development

 - to add modal for deleting shared experiences instead of using a separate delete page.
+- Use JavaScript to reload or refresh an existing template.
+It will allow a form to be populated with an existing comment.

 ---